|Title:||Associate Head Coach/Recruiting Coordinator|

 |Previous College:||Missouri Southern '92|

-Ronnie Ressel is entering his 12th season as assistant basketball coach at Missouri Southern and first for the women's basketball team.
+Ronnie Ressel is entering his 13th season as assistant basketball coach at Missouri Southern and second for the women's basketball team.
 A 1992 graduate of Missouri Southern, he returned to his alma mater for the 2002-03 campaign after spending ten years at Rend Lake College in Ina, Ill.

-Ressel has mentored the posts at Southern for the past three seasons, including 2012 MIAA Player of the Year, Keane Thomann.
+Ressel has mentored the posts at Southern for the past four seasons, including 2012 MIAA Player of the Year, Keane Thomann.

 He was elevated to the position of men's Associate Head Coach in 2010-11, and was instrumental with his help in development of the guards and overall program at Southern.
 Former Lion Skyler Bowlin was the MIAA's Player and Defender of the Year in 2011, and was a four-time member of the MIAA's All-Defensive team.
 He is the Lions' all-time leader in three-pointers and ranks fourth all-time in scoring and second in free-throw percentage.
 He was selected to three different All-American teams, while being named All-Region and the Region Player of the Year.
 He was also a finalist for National Player of the Year.